 "Sorry about that," Merlin said with a frown.
 "I thought I'd set it to forward calls to my DC."

 "Nope, that didn't happen," Jiro replied.
 "I was groggy and I think I slurred my words a little, but by the time I got back to my quarters, I was wide awake.
 I was just about to settle back down again."

 "I hope it wasn't a local telemarketer," the wolf replied, scratching the fur beneath his new hat.
 "They're supposed to be banned from starship frequencies."

 "No, it wasn't a sales call."
 Jiro yawned, stretched, and then closed his eyes.
 "It was that physician's assistant who examined me this afternoon," he told him.
 "Tomi called to say she was going to accept the position you offered her."

 Merlin looked at the cougar incredulously.
 "You're serious, she accepted?"

 "Serious," answered the feline navigator.
-"She said would come by later this evening to look over your contract with her, and if all looked satisfactory to her, then she would go settle her affairs and report in before we launch again."
+"She said would come by later this evening to look over your contract with her, and if all looked satisfactory, then she would go settle her affairs and report in before we launch again."

 The lupine captain took off the hat and set it on the small desk beside him.
 He sat back in his chair and closed his eyes, rubbing his hands across his face.
-"I don't often pray to the Great Maker," he said quietly, "but I did this afternoon before I left the ship.
+"I don't often pray to God," he said quietly, "but I did this afternoon before I left the ship.
 It looks like I got an answer."

 — NEXT CHAPTER —